 - Apostille is an international certification and is often added to documents that have been in some manner signed by a notary, lawyer or other public official such as the clerk of a court of record in their official capacity.
 It specifies the modalities through which a document issued in one of the signatory countries can be certified for legal purposes in all the other signatory countries.

 Why choose us for your marriage certificate translation?

 Wolfestone is a certified translation provider accredited by the Association of Translation Companies (Home Office approved).
-Wolfestone is independently certified with the new British Standard EN 15038.
-This is an industry-specific standard which covers the unique challenges involved in delivering high quality translation services.
-We are one of a very few translation companies who are additionally independently certified with ISO 9001:2008 (Quality Management) and ISO 14001:2004.
-Wolfestone can assist you with all levels of ‘official’ translation.
+Wolfestone is independently certified with international standard ISO17100:2015.
+This is an industry-specific standard which covers the unique challenges involved in delivering high-quality translation services.
+We are one of a very few translation companies who are independently certified with both ISO 17100 and ISO 9001:2015 (Quality Management).